-Less pesticides are used.
+Less pesticide use.
 Exclusion is a proactive approach, as opposed to a reactive one.
 Instead of having to treat as a reaction to an infestation, the goal of exclusion is to keep pests out to begin with.

 Lasting solutions.
 When done properly, exclusion work can effectively keep pests out for years.
-Consider exclusion an investment where the returns are reduced pest risk and lower costs long-term.
+Consider exclusion to be an investment where the returns are reduced pest risk and lower costs long-term.

 How can I practice exclusion?